 Interior spaces in glass houses tend to be open-plan.
 This layout maximizes the sense of spaciousness and allows for flexible use of the living areas.
 Furniture and decor often feature clean lines and neutral colors to complement the transparent surroundings.

 Privacy concerns are addressed through strategic placement of the house on the property.
-Landscaping, smart glass technology, or adjustable screens can also provide seclusion when needed.
+Landscaping, smart glass, and adjustable screens can help you maintain privacy when you need it.

 Energy efficiency is a key consideration in modern glass house designs.
 High-performance glazing, passive solar heating, and advanced climate control systems help maintain comfortable temperatures year-round.